Candler, a Republican, was the representative for Massachusetts's 9th congressional district from 1889 to 1891.

-From Dec 1881 to Mar 1891, Candler missed 325 of 929 roll call votes, which is 35.0%.
-This is worse than the median of 33.5% among the lifetime records of representatives serving in Mar 1891.
+From Dec 1881 to Mar 1891, Candler missed 329 of 936 roll call votes, which is 35.1%.
+This is on par with the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Dec 1881-Mar 1882||75||2||2.7%||0th|